ryzetech/CiderWS/README.md

 ### `close()`
 That closes the websocket connection.
 You should do that at some point to provide a clean exit.

+### `quit()`
+Not only closes your connection, but quits the Cider client entirely!
+Like, actually ends the process!
+No idea why you would have this but here you go!

 ### `forceUpdate()`
 Forces CiderWS to fetch and update the current song and states.
 This is not instant tho, so use [`async getSong()`](#async-getsong) and [`async getStates()`](#async-getstates) or the event-based system if you want to be absolutely sure!